America's Health Rankings, United Health Foundation Logo

 Source:

-U.S. Energy Information Administration, State Energy Data System
+• U.S. Energy Information Administration, State Energy Data System, 2022

 About Transportation Energy Use

-Definition: Amount of energy (in trillion British thermal units) consumed by the transportation of people and goods per 100,000 population
+Definition: Amount of energy in trillion British thermal units (BTUs) consumed by the transportation of people and goods per 100,000 population

-Data Source and Years: U.S. Energy Information Administration, State Energy Data System, 2020
+Data Source and Years(s): U.S. Energy Information Administration, State Energy Data System, 2022

-The transportation of people and cargo accounts for more than one-fourth of the energy consumed annually in the United States.
-The transportation sector consumes more energy than any other but the industrial sector, and about 40% more than the energy consumed by the residential sector.
+Transportation accounts for more than one-fourth of the energy consumed in the United States annually.
+It accounts for more than any other sector except the industrial sector and about 27% more than the residential sector.

-The high amounts of energy used for transportation contribute to climate change.
-Climate change impacts everyone, particularly vulnerable populations like pregnant women, children, seniors, individuals with disabilities, poor communities and communities of color.
+The fossil fuels used for transportation contribute to climate change, which impacts everyone.
+However, some populations are disproportionately affected, including pregnant women, children, older adults, individuals with disabilities, poor communities and communities of color.

-Achieving carbon-neutral industrial transportation is challenging, as there are currently no technologies apart from internal combustion engines that are capable of powering shipping freighters or freight planes.
-Several strategies and policies to reduce fossil fuels used in transportation energy include:
+Achieving carbon-neutral industrial transportation is challenging, as there are currently no technologies apart from petroleum-fueled internal combustion engines capable of powering shipping freighters or planes.
+However, steps can be taken to reduce fossil fuel use in transportation, such as:

-• Developing advanced vehicle technologies that reduce the amount of fuel used to run vehicles.
-These technologies include internal combustion engines, start-stop systems and cylinder deactivation.
+• Developing technologies that reduce the amount of fuel used to operate vehicles.
+These technologies include advanced internal combustion engines and start-stop systems.

-• Accelerating the development of technologies that could save fuel in trucks.
+• Accelerating the development of technologies that could save fuel in freight-hauling trucks.

-• Ensuring strict regulation of U.S. oil and gas production to reduce methane emissions and routine gas flaring during production.
+• Ensuring strict regulation of U.S. oil and gas production to reduce methane emissions and routine gas flaring (the burning of natural gas) during production.

 The Center for Climate and Energy Solutions suggests actions individuals can take to reduce their transportation energy footprint.

-The Alliance to Save Energy has a goal to cut transportation energy use in half by 2050
+The Alliance to Save Energy aims to cut transportation energy use in half by 2050.

 National Research Council, ed.
 Policy Options for Reducing Energy Use and Greenhouse Gas Emissions from U.S. Transportation.
 Transportation Research Board Special Report 307.
 Washington, D.C.: Transportation Research Board, 2011. https://onlinepubs.trb.org/onlinepubs/sr/sr307.pdf.